JohnRoux/site/index.md

 # Welcome!

-Please take a moment to read the [Code of Conduct](https://github.com/zatech/code-of-conduct).
+By joining this Slack you agree to abide by the [Code of Conduct](https://github.com/zatech/code-of-conduct).
+Please take a moment to read it.

+The group is intended to be a high signal, low noise.
+Think of it as an overlapping series of professional groups rather than IRC in the 90s.

-To get an invite, simply click the 'Slack' icon and enter your e-mail address below:
+For an invite, simply click the 'Slack' icon below:

 <script async defer src="https://now-examples-slackin-ovcpvznorx.now.sh/slackin.js"></script>